 She is a board-certified pediatric advanced practice nurse and has been a national consultant for establishing care systems for children and youth living with special healthcare needs.
 Ms. Brin is also a published author and a public speaker and has been involved with advising the White House on Digital and Community Health Programs.

 Her latest honor?
-That would be being named to the prestigious National Institutes of Health’s National Advisory Neurological Disorders and Stroke Council.
+That would be being named to the prestigious National Institute of Health’s National Advisory Neurological Disorders and Stroke Council.

 But when Ms. Brin first arrived in Muncie, becoming one of the nation’s most influential nonprofit leaders in the child neurology sector was the last thing on her mind.